elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
   * This step lists the preferred values for several variables, but is not comprehensive.
-For more information on printer settings, see [Part 3 Step 8](#part-3--step-8-printing-settings-for-slicing-software).
+For more information on printer settings and software, see [Printing Variables - General Discussion](printing-variables.md#general-discussion).
   * For details on Elo company procedures for running prints, see [Operating Procedures - Running a Print](operating-procedures.md#running-a-print).
 <center>
 <table>